January 19, 2021

 The Perley and Rideau Veterans’ Health Centre

 - Emails sent from the Perley Rideau’s Communications office.

 - Includes COVID-19 updates, general information for families, including events, news and resident highlights.

 Managers of Resident Care

-- Gatineau Building: Kerry Tubman, ext.
+- Gatineau Building and Ottawa Building, first floor: Kerry Tubman, ext.
 2110

-- Rideau Building: Samantha Diceman, ext.
+- Rideau Building and Ottawa building, second floor: Samantha Diceman, ext.
 2113

 - Call Bell Number Extensions – 613-526-7170 + ext.

 - If calling to cancel a visit on the same day, or a visit occurring over the weekend, please contact the unit RPN.

 - Gatineau 1 North (G1N): 8532